Mishti92/writing-from-the-void/content/ongoing lists/a moody girl’s guide to self-soothing.md

 delete whatever “short form content” app (instagram, TikTok, etc) you have on your phone for at least a few hours.
 If you really need it, you will figure out a way to install it again. _doom scrolling right now is a big no.
 _we are big fans of intentional scrolling here and sending memes to your chicas and having a laugh, but don’t expose yourself to multitude of new information at this point.
 It won’t do you any good.
 Any new information may trigger any old wounds or unresolved issues.
 You will start spiralling out of control.
 _no bueno._

+Do you need to take some time for yourself? disconnect from outside world, including social media?

 Whatever problem was occupying your brain space before the mood shift, do not attempt to resolve it now.
 I repeat, do not attempt to find a solution.
 Now is not the time.
 Your decisions will be driven by impulse, rather than intuition.